dmz44/Robotics_Assignment_1/README.md

   * Sets the forward simulation time in seconds.
   * Setting this too small makes it difficult for the robot to pass narrow spaces, while a large value limits dynamic turns. *You can observe the differences in the length of the yellow line in the simulation path.*

-# Video Demo Requirements (Approximately 2.5 Minutes)
+# Video Demo Requirements

 Your group will upload one or more video clips (e.g., in MP4 format) to Canvas.
-The maximum total length of the video clips is approximately two and a half minutes.
+The estimated total length of the video clips is approximately two and a half minutes, but  going over the total duration for all videos is fine.
 One group member should narrate the video, explaining each step as it's performed.
-At the beginning of the first video clip, please clearly state the names of all group members.
+At the beginning of the first video clip, please show every group member's face and state the names of all group members.

 Your recording setup should be organized to show all relevant windows at once: the terminal(s) used for launching nodes, the Gazebo simulation window, and the RViz visualization window.

+You do not need to edit the videos, and uploading raw videos will suffice.
+You can split the video into multiple videos and submit them separately if the video is too long.
 The demonstration must clearly show the successful completion of the following four parts in order.

 ## Part A: Teleoperation